Ida Holz

-Biography

-Coming from a Jewish family of Polish origin, from age 18 to 22 Ida Holz went to Israel, where she was in the army and on a kibbutz.

-When she returned to Uruguay, she wanted to study architecture, which she could not do because she worked during the day, and started teaching mathematics at the Instituto de Profesores Artigas.
-There, her professor of mathematical logic invited her to attend a course offered by the University of the Republic in the computation field.

-At the beginning of the 1970s, Holz was part of the first generation of Uruguayan computer science students, trained by the Engineering Faculty of the University of the Republic.
+Early life and education

+Holz Bard was born on 30 January 1935, in the Palermo neighbourhood of Montevideo, to Galician Jewish immigrants Débora Bard and Isaac Holz.
+Her mother came from an Orthodox family and settled in Uruguay in the late 1920s; her maternal grandparents and maternal uncles were rabbis.
+Her father died when she was four years old, while her mother was eight months pregnant with her brother.
+Both of her parents had relatives who perished in the Holocaust.

+She attended public schools and, during her adolescence, was involved in several Jewish associations in Montevideo, including HaNoar HaTzioni.
+At the age of seventeen, she moved to Israel, where she lived on a kibbutz and completed her military service.
+Four years later, she returned to Uruguay and began teacher training in mathematics at the Instituto de Profesores Artigas, later enrolling in a computing course at the University of the Republic.
+She belonged to one of the first cohorts of computer science students in Uruguay.

+Career

-In 1964 she married the artist Anhelo Hernández, dedicated to contemporary painting, and who joined the Torres García Workshop.
-In 1976 they went into exile in Mexico.
-During this period, Holz worked in the General Directorate of Economic and Social Policy.
-Later she worked at that country's National Statistics Institute.
-The Mexican government came to offer her the directorship, but she had already decided to return to Uruguay.
+In 1976, during the civic-military dictatorship in Uruguay, she went into exile in Mexico with her husband and children.
+There, she worked at the Mexican General Directorate of Economic and Social Policy and later at the country's National Institute of Statistics.
+The Mexican government offered her its directorship, but she had already decided to return to Uruguay.

-In 1986 she competed for the directorship of the Central Information Service of the University of the Republic (SECIU) and was successful.
-From this position, Ida Holz led the development of the Internet in Uruguay beginning in the early 1990s.
-Since then, she has played a prominent role in the development and evolution of information and communications technology in Uruguay.
-Since 2005 she has worked in the directorate of the Agency for Development of Electronic Government and Society of Information and Knowledge (AGESIC).
+In 1986, she was appointed director of the Central Information Service (SECIU) of the University of the Republic, following a competitive selection process.
+In this role, she led the development of the Internet in Uruguay beginning in the early 1990s.
+Under her direction, in 1994 installed the first Internet node in the country.
+She subsequently contributed to the development and consolidation of information and communications technology in the country.
+Since 2005 she has worked in the directorate of the Agency for Development of Electronic Government and Society of Information and Knowledge.
 She was also one of the promoters of the Ceibal project.

 Holz is recognized for having opposed a conference in Rio de Janeiro in 1991, at which the United States and Europe imposed their authorities at the Latin American level on the nascent global network.

-Under her direction, in 1994 SECIU installed the first Internet node in Uruguay.
+Personal life

+In 1964 she married the artist Anhelo Hernández, dedicated to contemporary painting, and who joined the Torres García Workshop.